KennyLoRI/pubMedNLP/DOCUMENTATION.md

 ### Obtaining LLM output
 #### LLM models used
+[TODO] Write a short paragraph about Pubmed Bert and llama2.cpp @Kenny

 #### Prompting strategies
 Once the `top_k` documents are extracted, they are formatted together with the initial (possibly corrected) query into a prompt that is inputted into our model.
 Due to the usage of a quantized model and the accompanying limitations which became evident in the first runs of the pipeline, a relatively short and precise prompt was selected.
 While this selected prompt was fixed during evaluation to restrict the amount of grid search combinations, we tested the impact of including  abstract information only versus also including metadata information into the input prompt.
 This was of course only necessary due to the limitations of our model since it was not evident whether it could handle the increasing complexity of the input prompt with the metadata included.
-[TODO: Insert Input Prompt]
+Further details will be discussed in the subsequent section on the experimental set-up of the study.

 ## Experimental setup and results